 The biggest brands on the planet include timeless logos that have remained largely unchanged for decades, such as Starbucks’ mermaid, McDonald’s golden arches or Amazon’s arrow from “A” to “Z.”

 However, each of these brands started with more complicated logos but have simplified over time to remove unnecessary elements.
 With every redesign, these three logos have become less colorful, less busy and more iconic while still paying homage to the previous version.

 When designing your logo, think of how people will react to it 10, 20 or even 30 years from now.
 Does the logo capitalize on a modern fad or does it evoke a timeless quality?

 The bottom line

-There isn’t a one-size-fits-all approach to designing a logo, but there are a few key elements that define the best logos.
-To create a good logo, focus on simplicity, versatility and authenticity.
-If you can check those three boxes, you’re well on your way to creating a dynamic logo.
+There isn’t a one-size-fits-all approach to designing a logo, but there are five key elements that define the best logos.
+To create a good logo, focus on simplicity, memorability, versatility, authenticity and timelessness.
+If you can check those boxes, you’re well on your way to creating a dynamic logo.
 The value of a logo is clear, and small businesses and startups need to make sure they prioritize the importance of creating a good logo.

 “Think of your business 10, 20 years from now,” McKenna said.
 “Will the logo still be something you’re proud of and [that] people easily recognize?
 If you’re a new business, take the time now to put a great mark out there.
 Don’t go out of the gates with a TBD logo; it’s likely you’ll get used to it.”

 Bennett Conlin also contributed to the reporting and writing in this article.